-- May help with mood and libido
+- Can help with mood and libido

 Lifestyle advice: It is important to encourage women to adopt a healthy lifestyle which includes a whole food plant based way of eating oi the main, undertake regular exercise, aim to be normal weight, ensure adequate sleep, identify and address stress triggers and avoid risky substances such as alcohol and smoking.
 This will help women to reduce risks of lifestyle diseases such as breast, bowel, womb cancers, osteoporosis, heart disease, diabetes and dementia, the biggest killers for women.
-A healthy lifestyle will also help women come off HRT as their life circumstances change. (see Lifestyle medicine and menopause nutrition leaflets)
+A healthy lifestyle will also help women come off HRT when they wish to as their life circumstances change. (see Lifestyle medicine and menopause nutrition leaflets)